Brig. Gen. William E. Cole

 - Deputy Commanding General, U.S. Army Research, Development and Engineering Command

 - Senior Commander, Natick Soldier Systems Center

 Brig.
-Gen. Cole became the RDECOM deputy commanding general and Natick Soldier Systems Center senior commander in December 2013.
+Gen. William E. Cole became the RDECOM deputy commanding general and Natick Soldier Systems Center senior commander in December 2013.

 After moving to Germany, he served as the fire support officer for 1st Battalion, 37th Armor Regiment, and then as the DIVARTY fire direction officer for the 3rd Infantry Division.
 His final operational assignment was as commander, Battery B, 3rd Battalion, 1st Field Artillery Regiment in Bamberg, Germany.